 Thirty years after the events of the series "Battlestar Galactica", the fugitive starfleet finally reaches its legendary destination.
 But Commander Adama discovers that the planet Earth in 1980 is not technologically advanced enough to help them battle the Cylons.
 Indeed, by coming to Earth, the Galactica has inadvertently exposed the helpless planet to attack by the android race bent on exterminating all humanity.
 Therefore, teams of Colonial warriors are covertly sent to the planet to work incognito with various members of the scientific community, hoping to advance Earth's technology.
 Written by

 Anthony Bruce Gilpin <email@example.com>

 At the beginning of the series, the Galactica arrives at Earth in the year 1980.
 It is said by Adama that their voyage has taken 30 years which means that the events of Battlestar Galactica took place around 1950 in Earth time.
 However, at the very end of the original series (in the episode "The Hand of God"), the Galactica receives a television transmission that shows the 1969 Apollo moon landing.
 Since the fleet's journey to Earth had only started a few months prior, it means that the events of Battlestar Galactica must have taken place at least in the late 1960s Earth time.
+In fact it would be at least in the 1970s since television signals travel at the speed of light and the Galactica was obviously far more than a light year away from Earth at the time they received the transmission.
 See more »

 Several episodes end with the disclaimer: "The United States Air Force stopped investigating UFOs in 1969.
 After 22 years, they found no evidence of extra-terrestrial visits and no threat to national security."
 This is due to the series featuring an Air Force division dedicated to looking for UFOs.
 See more »